aurorascharff/rsc-workshop/STEPS.md

 ### App: Add suspense to ContactPage

-- Undo usage of ContactButtonTransition
+- Undo transition in ContactButton, copy to new button ContactButtonTransition
 - Await slow i getContact
 - Add suspense loading.tsx to ContactPage
 - Create skeleton by copy-pasting the component and filling in the content